CODATA-RDA-DataScienceSchools/Materials/docs/DataAtlanta2022/index.md

    * A road map for the course
             - link to Video [Here](https://vimeo.com/744027623) and link to Presentation [Here](https://malfaro2.github.io/Atlanta2022/AuthorCarpentry.html#/title-slide)
    * Installation party [Checklist](checklist.md) - Bring your questions about this next Friday
+   * Live Session Wednesday (7-Sept 12:00 ET) - Welcome and Introduction
 ### Week One - September 12-16 - Introduction to UNIX and Git
-   * Live Session Wednesday (7-Sept 12:00 ET) - Welcome and Introduction
    * Link to Video Lectures [Here](week1.md)
    * Link to Slides [Here](presentations_week1)
-   * Live Session Friday (9-Sept 12:00 ET) - Questions on Video Lectures and Hands-on Exercises
+   * Live Session Wednesday and Friday (14, 16-Sept 12:00 ET) - Questions on Video Lectures and Hands-on Exercises
 ### Week Two - September 19-23 - The R Language for Statistical Computing
    * You can choose your preferred track in week two: social sciences or natural sciences.
    * Link to Video Lectures Natural Sciences Track [Here](week2_NS.md)
    * Link to Video Lectures Social Sciences Track [Here](week2_SS.md)
    * Link to Slides [Here](presentations_week2)
-   * Live Sessions Wednesday and Friday (14, and 16-Sept 12:00 ET) - Questions on Video Lectures and Hands-on Exercises
+   * Live Sessions Wednesday and Friday (21, and 23-Sept 12:00 ET) - Questions on Video Lectures and Hands-on Exercises
-### Week Three - September 26-39 - Machine Learning and Recommender Systems
+### Week Three - September 26-30 - Machine Learning and Recommender Systems
    * Link to Video Lectures [Here](week3.md)
    * Link to Slides [Here](presentations_week3)
-   * Live Sessions Wednesday and Friday (21, and 23-Sept 12:00 ET) - Questions on Video Lectures and Hands-on Exercises
+   * Live Sessions Wednesday and Friday (28, and 30-Sept 12:00 ET) - Questions on Video Lectures and Hands-on Exercises
 ### Week Four - September 3-7 - Neural Networks
    * Link to Video Lectures [Here](week4.md)
-   * Live Sessions Wednesday and Friday (28, and 30-Sept 12:00 ET) - Questions on Video Lectures and Hands-on Exercises
+   * Live Sessions Wednesday and Friday (5, and 7-Oct 12:00 ET) - Questions on Video Lectures and Hands-on Exercises
-### Week Five - October 10-14 - In Person
+### Week Five - October 12-13 - In Person
    * Open and Responsible Research
    * Research Data Management
    * Train the Trainers